bradeneliason/PumasDocs.jl/docs/src/basics/models.md

 The `PumasModel` function-based interface for defining an NLME model is the most expressive mechanism for using Pumas and directly utilizes Julia types and functions.
-In fact, under the hood the `@model` DSL works by building an expression for the `PumasModel` interface!
+In fact, under the hood, the `@model` DSL works by building an expression for the `PumasModel` interface!
 A `PumasModel` has the constructor:

 ```julia